-Fontana Man Arrested for Fatally Shooting His Friend During Argument: Police
+Fontana Man Fatally Shot His Friend During Argument Over Front Passenger’s Seat: Police

-A 19-year-old Fontana man was arrested on suspicion of murder in the fatal shooting of his close friend during an argument over who was sitting in the front passenger seat on Sunday, authorities said.
+A 19-year-old Fontana man was arrested on suspicion of murder in the fatal shooting of his close friend during an argument over who could sit in the front passenger seat, authorities said Wednesday.

-Sergio Orozco was arrested after he shot his friend Jalen Wilson, 19, in the chest during the argument at 9:54 p.m. in the 15100 block of Coleen Street, according to the Fontana Police Department.
+Sergio Orozco was arrested after he shot his friend Jalen Wilson, 19, in the chest during the argument in the 15100 block of Coleen Street on Sunday evening, according to the Fontana Police Department.

 The duo were with another friend and exiting a party nearby, authorities said.